fatmanurdogannn/IE211_Probability_Teamwork3/README.md

 # Project Structure
 The repository is organized according to the project requirements:

-src/: Contains all simulation source codes (slln_simulation.py, clt_simulation.py, monte_carlo_pi.py).
+├── src/                         # Contains all simulation source codes │   ├── slln_simulation.py       # SLLN simulation (5 distributions)
+│   ├── clt_simulation.py        # CLT simulation with histograms and Q–Q plots
+│   └── monte_carlo_pi.py        # Monte Carlo Pi estimation
+│
+├── results/
-results/figures/: Stores all generated plots in PNG format. reports/: Technical reports and documentation. requirements.txt: List of necessary Python libraries.
+│   └── figures/                 # Stores all generated plots in PNG format │
+├── reports/                     # Technical reports and documentation │
+├── requirements.txt             # List of necessary Python libraries
+└── README.md                    # Project documentation

 # Installation
 To set up the environment and install the required dependencies, use the following command: